open-xchange/appsuite-middleware/documentation/administration/updates/upgrading_without_downtimes.md

 [install](http://oxpedia.org/wiki/index.php?title=AppSuite:Main_Page_AppSuite#quickinstall)/[update](http://oxpedia.org/wiki/index.php?title=AppSuite:UpdatingOXPackages) documentation.

-To avoid any Hazelcast incompatibility issues that future releases might have with their predecessors, make sure that you have [configured](http://oxpedia.org/wiki/index.php?title=AppSuite:Running_a_cluster#Configuration) both versions, 7.10.0 and it's future successor to form different Hazelcast clusters.
+To avoid any Hazelcast incompatibility issues that future releases might have with their predecessors, make sure that you have [configured](http://oxpedia.org/wiki/index.php?title=AppSuite:Running_a_cluster#Configuration) both versions, 7.10.0 and its future successor to form different Hazelcast clusters.

 After completing step 2 the setup will look as follows: